Noël Coward: Inter-war successes

 By 1929 Coward was one of the world's highest-earning writers, with an annual income of £50,000, more than £3 million in terms of 2020 values.
 Coward thrived during the Great Depression, writing a succession of popular hits.
 They ranged from large-scale spectaculars to intimate comedies.
 Examples of the former were the operetta Bitter Sweet (1929), about a woman who elopes with her music teacher, and the historical extravaganza Cavalcade (1931) at Drury Lane, about thirty years in the lives of two families, which required a huge cast, gargantuan sets and a complex hydraulic stage.
 Its 1933 film adaptation won the Academy Award for best picture.
 Coward's intimate-scale hits of the period included Private Lives (1930) and Design for Living (1932).
 In Private Lives, Coward starred alongside his most famous stage partner, Gertrude Lawrence, together with the young Laurence Olivier.
 It was a highlight of both Coward's and Lawrence's career, selling out in both London and New York.
 Coward disliked long runs, and after this he made a rule of starring in a play for no more than three months at any venue.
 Design for Living, written for Alfred Lunt and Lynn Fontanne, was so risqué, with its theme of bisexuality and a ménage à trois, that Coward premiered it in New York, knowing that it would not survive the censor in London.

 In 1933 Coward wrote, directed and co-starred with the French singer Yvonne Printemps in both London and New York productions of an operetta, Conversation Piece (1933).
 He next wrote, directed and co-starred with Lawrence in Tonight at 8.30 (1936), a cycle of ten short plays, presented in various permutations across three evenings.
 One of these plays, Still Life, was expanded into the 1945 David Lean film Brief Encounter.
 Tonight at 8.30 was followed by a musical, Operette (1938), from which the most famous number is "The Stately Homes of England", and a revue entitled Set to Music (1938, a Broadway version of his 1932 London revue, Words and Music).
 Coward's last pre-war plays were This Happy Breed, a drama about a working-class family, and Present Laughter, a comic self-caricature with an egomaniac actor as the central character.
 These were first performed in 1942, although they were both written in 1939.

-Between 1929 and 1936 Coward recorded many of his best-known songs for His Master's Voice (HMV), now reissued on CD, including the romantic "I'll See You Again" from Bitter Sweet, the comic "Mad Dogs and Englishmen" from Words and Music, and "Mrs Worthington".
+Between 1929 and 1936 Coward recorded many of his best-known songs for His Master's Voice, now reissued on CD, including the romantic "I'll See You Again" from Bitter Sweet, the comic "Mad Dogs and Englishmen" from Words and Music, and "Mrs Worthington".